christinabeckaskenaizer/Whimzee/journals/santiago_bothe.md

 Today the team discussed restructuring a lot of the endpoints.
 They way we had the written did not cover all of the information we needed them too.

-Me and Preeti went over the files within a fastApi project and how to structure a create request.
+I gave Preeti an overview of the files within a fastApi project and how to structure a create request.

 Me ans Sina started to tackle the front end authentication.
 Unfortunately we were unsuccessful and ran into various error along the way.
 Including the login function sending a post request to localhost:3000, and a CORS error afterwards.